Alexturner2000/Network-Engineering-Vault/03 - Work in progress/PoE Calculations.md

 $$Attenuation (dB) = A(f) × L = 24dB(for 100 MHz, Cat5e) × 1 = 24dB$$
 ---
 ## Attenuation Coefficient
-Unless given the attenuation coefficient, the
+Unless we are given the attenuation coefficient, well need to calculate it with the following